 Payne scored 14 points off the bench and was a plus-23 overall in the opener of the Knicks’ first-round series against Detroit.
 However, his shooting numbers declined throughout the playoffs, and he was removed from the rotation during the Eastern Conference Finals.

-New York only has enough cap flexibility below the second tax apron to add one more veteran on a minimum-salary contract.
+Unless they shed salary by making a trade, the Knicks only have enough cap flexibility below the second tax apron to add one more veteran on a minimum-salary contract.
 Malcolm Brogdon, Landry Shamet and Garrison Mathews all agreed to non-guaranteed deals this week and will battle for that spot on the roster.

 Payne, 31, only has a couple of weeks to catch on with a new team before the start of training camp.
 There haven’t been any reports over the summer to indicate that he’s close to signing with anyone.

 Payne was selected by Oklahoma City with the 14th pick in the 2015 draft.
-He was traded to Chicago at the 2017 deadline and later spent time with Cleveland, Phoenix, Milwaukee and Philadelphia before signing with the Knicks.
+He was traded to Chicago at the 2017 deadline and later spent time with Cleveland, Phoenix, Milwaukee and Philadelphia before signing with New York.

 I love his energy, but in the end Brogdon is a better option.
 That’s if Brogdon is healthy…